 When I started using a spiral notebook for my daily schedule and scratchpad I became a bit more organized.
-Except when I can’t find the notebook.
+On the other hand, if I can’t find the notebook it doesn’t work.

-I do have a desk calendar that has a month at a glance for appointments and such.
-However, I seem to need a long list of chores, website stuff and other things that change from day-to-day.
+I have a desk calendar that has a month at a glance for appointments.
+However, I seem to need a long list of chores, website stuff, and other things that change from day to day.
 I write out my daily list the night before or early in the morning and can carry over anything that didn’t get crossed through the day before.

-– I write out what I need to accomplish that day.
+- write out what I need to accomplish that day.

-– I keep notes on any phone calls or emails on the bottom half of paper.
+- make notes on any phone calls or emails on the bottom half of the paper.

-– I keep a reminder of any info I need to gather for a meeting.
+- keep a reminder of any info I need to gather for a meeting.